sandhyaparna/Data-Science/Modeling/Model Interpretation.md

 * SHAP
 * LIME - Local Interpretable Model-Agnostic Explanations

+Concept behind global interpretations of model-agnostic feature importance
+* We measure a feature’s importance by calculating the increase of the model’s prediction error after perturbing the feature.
+* A feature is “important” if perturbing its values increases the model error, because the model relied on the feature for the prediction.
+* A feature is “unimportant” if perturbing its values keeps the model error unchanged, because the model basically ignored the feature for the prediction.

 ### Skater
 Frameworks like Skater compute Feature importance based on an information theoretic criteria, measuring the entropy in the change of predictions, given a perturbation of a given feature.
 The intuition is that the more a model’s decision criteria depend on a feature, the more we’ll see predictions change as a function of perturbing a feature.

+### SHAP
+frameworks like SHAP, use a combination of feature contributions and game theory to come up with SHAP values.
+Then, it computes the global feature importance by taking the average of the SHAP value magnitudes across the dataset.